 The next step is to report to the US Embassy or Consulate where the appointment for a visa interview is scheduled.

 Visa Interview for USA

 In the personal visa interview, it is important to convince the visa officer of the availability of the necessary funds to cover the cost of education in USA, and prove the presence of strong ties to India to show the applicant does not intend to immigrate.
 While answering questions in the visa interview; be brief and to the point.
 Remember, during the consular officials want to hear from the applicant, and it is advisable not to take any family member along for the interview.

 When appearing for the student visa interview, carry the following documents:

-2. Original HDFC Bank Fee Receipt with its two barcode stickers.
+- Original Axis/Citi Bank Fee Receipt with its two barcode stickers.